madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 ## Common thread

-- There is a task we want to solve.
+- There is a task we want to solve, with some input and output.

   - **Task:** Add two numbers
   - **Input:** Two numbers